woo-chia-wei/jlti-code-jam/Readme.md

 Here, a monthly subscription and S$ 6 for the last day would be the best deal for you.

-Task: Given lunch calendar for some days (it can be 3 days, 10 days, 121 days or any number of days) as input, as explained above, I am planning to write a program that would output me the best price.
+**Task**: Given lunch calendar for some days (it can be 3 days, 10 days, 121 days or any number of days) as input, as explained above, I am planning to write a program that would output me the best price.
 Well, if I can find the best price, I also know what subscription plans etc. are.
 However, put that aside.
 Let’s find the best price, as shown and explained above.

 Official question can be found [here](https://gopalcdas.wordpress.com/2017/08/05/faas/).
 Official solution can be found [here](https://gopalcdas.wordpress.com/2017/09/16/solution-faas/).